Community Detection in Multiplex Networks: A taxonomy of the reviewed algorithms

 \rev{Methods based on \emph{random walks} consider that an entity randomly following the edges in a network would tend to get trapped inside communities, because of the higher edge density between nodes inside the same community, less frequently moving from one community to the other.
 LART \rev{\citep{Kuncheva2015}} and Infomap \rev{\citep{DeDomenico2015_infomap}} are both based on this consideration, with Infomap using a shortest information coding approach to identify the corresponding communities.}

 \rev{Several of the reviewed algorithms in the multilayer class use an objective function that, given an assignment of the nodes to communities, returns a higher value when there are more edges inside communities and less edges across communities.
 Once the objective function has been defined, then different optimization methods can be used to identify a community assignment corresponding to a high value of the function.
-Generalized Louvain \rev{\citep{Jutla}}, the best-known method in this class, uses an extended version of modularity, and has been analyzed in more detailed in \cite{hanteer_unspoken_2020}.
-This class also includes a method returning a different type of communities with respect to the ones generated by the other algorithms, where edges are grouped instead of actors and nodes \cite{Mondragon2018}.}
+Generalized Louvain} \revm{(GLouvain)} \rev{\citep{Mucha2010science,Jutla}}, the best-known method in this class, uses an extended version of modularity, and has been analyzed in more detail in \cite{hanteer_unspoken_2020}.} \revm{While GLouvain has become the most popular modularity-based method for multiplex networks, it is worth mentioning the alternative approach used by \cite{Pizzuti2017}, aimed at obtaining a high modularity in each individual layer instead of a global extended definition of modularity.} \rev{This class also includes a method returning a different type of communities with respect to the ones generated by the other algorithms, where edges are grouped instead of actors and nodes \cite{Mondragon2018}.}

 \rev{Finally, the multilayer class includes an algorithm based on \emph{label propagation} \rev{\citep{Boutemine2017}}.
 A traditional label propagation method would start assigning a different label to each node, then having each node replace its label with one that is frequent among its neighbors, until some stopping condition is satisfied.
 The multilayer version of this approach follows the same idea, weighting the contribution of each neighbor based on their similarity with the node on the different layers.
 For example, two nodes being adjacent on all layers and having the same neighbors on all layers would have a higher probability of getting the same label.}